zac-garby/argtyper/README.md

 ## How it works

-The entirety of Typed is, at the time of writing, roughly 50 lines long.
+The entirety of ArgTyper is, at the time of writing, roughly 50 lines long.
 This shows how simple it actually is.

 It's completely based off the concept of default values of function arguments, as you've